dfsnow/opentimes/site/content/about.md

 ## FAQs

 This section focuses on the what, why, and how of the OpenTimes project.
-For more specific questions about the data (i.e. its coverage, construction, and limitations), see the [Data]({{< ref "data" >}}) section.
+For more specific questions about the data (i.e. its coverage, structure, and limitations), see the [Data]({{< ref "data" >}}) section.

 <details>